Home Up Feedback

 & ";member;Range=0-999;Base"

 Only the Base and Attribute clauses are required.
 If there is no Filter clause, use two semicolons between the Base and Attribute clauses.
 The recordset will include all objects specified by the Base and Scope clauses.
 If there is no Scope clause, the search scope defaults to Subtree.
-A simple query string to return the sAMAccountName (NT name) of all objects in Active Directory would be:
+A simple query string to return the distinguished names of all objects in Active Directory would be:

-The only part of the query string that is case sensitive is the LDAP or GC provider name, which must be in all capitals, and any Boolean values, which must also be in all capitals.
+The only part of the query string that is case sensitive is the LDAP or GC provider name, which must be in all capitals, and any Boolean values (either TRUE or FALSE), which must also be in all capitals.
 The query string is assigned to the "CommandText" property of the ADO Command object.
 An ADO Connection object specifies the provider used to connect to Active Directory.
-The Execute method of the Command object executes the query and returns a RecordSet object.
+The Execute method of the Command object executes the query and returns a Recordset object.
 See the link above for alternative methods to retrieve recordsets using ADO.

 Option Explicit